Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

 Figure~\ref{fig:stat}(a) shows the predicted phase-averaged streamwise velocity ($u_z$) profiles.
 Agreement between the ground truth and the prediction is confirmed in both the acceleration ($t/T = 0$) and deceleration ($t/T = 0.5$) phases.
 The model appropriately predicts the flow field even when the velocity at the pipe center increases doubles due to acceleration.
 The MAE for the streamwise velocity is $0.68$ ($9.3\%$ of the mean streamwise velocity), and the correlation coefficient is greater than $0.999$.

 Figure~\ref{fig:stat}(b,c) presents the predicted rms values of the velocity fluctuations from the phase-averaged velocity for both the streamwise ($u_z'$) and radial ($u_r'$) components.
 For both components, while the relative magnitude of the rms values between the acceleration and deceleration phases is captured, errors are observed in the absolute quantities at specific phases.
 Specifically, the error is significant during the deceleration phase ($t/T = 0.5$), which is consistent with the trend observed in the wall shear stress prediction.
 The MAE values are $0.95$ (corresponding to $62\%$ of the mean value) and $0.08$ ($15\%$ of the mean value), respectively.
-Despite these deviations in magnitude, the correlation coefficients are greater than $0.999$.
-Hence, the model is capable of predicting the periodic increase and decrease in turbulent fluctuations associated with acceleration and deceleration.
+The obtained correlation coefficients are greater than $0.999$, indicating that the periodic flow pattern is well captured.
+These results confirm that the model is capable of capturing the periodicity of turbulent fluctuations associated with acceleration and deceleration.
+In (b) and (c), the streamwise velocity fluctuation during deceleration tends to be overestimated, whereas the radial velocity fluctuation remains underestimated.
+This imbalance between the velocity-fluctuation components suggests that the redistribution of turbulence is not properly captured.
+Moreover, even in the model with the continuity-equation term incorporated into the loss function, such redistribution of turbulence was not reproduced adequately.
+This suggests that the present model still remains within the scope of image-based prediction.
+One possible reason is that the contribution of the continuity-equation term to the total loss is relatively small.
+In addition, the azimuthal derivative of the azimuthal velocity appearing in the continuity residual is taken from the DNS data, rather than being predicted by the model itself.
+Achieving greater physical consistency should therefore be addressed in future work.

 Figure~\ref{fig:stat}(d) presents the Reynolds shear stress.
 Notably, the model accurately captures the dynamic behavior of the Reynolds shear stress; specifically, it correctly predicts the distinct feature where the peak value approximately doubles at the phase $t/T=0.5$.
 Despite these local discrepancies, the MAE for the Reynolds shear stress was $0.13$ ($33\%$ of the mean value).
 Based on these observations, we conclude that the model successfully predicted not only the drag reduction rates but also the spatiotemporal evolution of pulsating flows with sufficient quantitative accuracy.